plone/plone.api/docs/content.rst

     self.assertTrue(portal['contact'])

 Actually, ``move`` behaves like a filesystem move.
-If you pass it an ``id`` argument the object will have that new ID in it's new home.
+If you pass it an ``id`` argument, the object will have that new ID in its new home.
 By default it will retain its original ID.

 .. _content_rename_example: